alekhaan/Debtors/README.md

   - quarterly
   - yearly
 - Automatic calculation of the current total debt amount
-- Closing a debt with фиксацией the paid amount
+- Ability to close a debt with the paid amount recorded
-- Notifications for upcoming interest accrual dates
+- Local notifications before interest is applied
-- Local data storage using `UserDefaults`
+- Local data persistence using `UserDefaults`
-- Modern user interface built with SwiftUI
+- Clean and modern user interface built with SwiftUI

 ---

 ## 🧱 Project Architecture

-The project is built using the **MVVM architecture** and `ObservableObject`.
+The project follows the **MVVM architecture** pattern and makes use of `ObservableObject` for state management.

 ### Core Models

 - `Debtor` — represents a debtor (name and list of debts)
-- `Debt` — represents a debt (amount, interest rate, period, dates, and status)
+- `Debt` — represents a single debt, including:

-### Data Storage
+  - initial amount
+  - interest rate
+  - accrual period
+  - loan date

-- `DebtorStore`
+  - calculated total amount
-  - Manages debtors and debts
-  - Persists data using `UserDefaults`
-  - Schedules local notifications via `UserNotifications`

-### Views (SwiftUI)

-- `CurrentDebtors` — displays active debts
-- `AllDebtors` — shows all debtors
-- `CreateNewDebtor` — form for adding a debtor or a debt
-- `DebtorView` — detailed view of a specific debtor
+  - status (active / closed)

 ---

+## 🗄️ Data & Business Logic

+### DebtorStore

+- Central data store for all debtors and debts
+- Handles:
+  - adding and removing debtors
+  - adding, closing, and deleting debts
+  - automatic recalculation of debt amounts
+- Persists data locally using `UserDefaults`
+- Schedules local notifications for active debts

+### NotificationManager

+- Encapsulates notification scheduling logic
+- Creates local notifications to remind users about upcoming interest increases

+---

+## 🎨 User Interface (SwiftUI Views)

+- `CurrentDebtors` — displays all active debts grouped by debtor
+- `AllDebtors` — list of all debtors
+- `CreateNewDebtor` — form for creating a new debtor or adding a debt
+- `DebtorView` — detailed view of a debtor and all associated debts
+- `DebtView` — reusable view for displaying a single debt:
+  - active or closed state
+  - dates, interest rate, and calculated amounts
+  - optional user comments

+---

 ## 🔔 Notifications

-The app uses `UNUserNotificationCenter` to remind users about upcoming interest accrual dates for active debts.
+The app uses `UNUserNotificationCenter` to notify users about upcoming interest accruals for active debts.

 Notification permission is requested on the first app launch.

+Notifications are scheduled automatically based on the debt’s accrual period.

 ---